- Full schedule of engaging people-to-people activities

 Soroa & Viñales

-Wind our way through the Sierra de los Organos Mountains to Viñales.
-Enjoy a boating excursion into one of the huge limestone caves running through a mogote — limestone karst outcroppings.
+Wind our way through the Sierra de los Organos Mountains to Viñales, stopping to take photos of the breathtaking vistas.
+Stroll the lanes of Viñales, taking in scenes of daily life in Cuba.
 Sample the homegrown vegetables grown at an organic farm while meeting the family who is responsible for the land.
 Stop at a tobacco farm to learn about the processes and history of Cuban cigars.
 You have the chance to sample a famed cigar and sip a cup of Cuban coffee if you wish.
 (B,L,D)

 Soroa / Las Terrazas / Havana